 Richmond officials on Thursday announced the selection.
 Richmond Mayor Levar Stoney subsequently expressed support for the recommendation.

 Although six groups had submitted proposals for the project, only Urban One and The Cordish Cos. were in the running entering this week.

 Now, Richmond voters will decide the fate of the Urban One project, which is officially called One Casino + Resort.
 On Election Day, a casino referendum will be on the ballot.
-Then, with a simple majority voting yes, Richmond would join four other Virginia cities that approved their own casino projects in 2020.
+Then, with a simple majority voting yes, Richmond would join four other Virginia casino projects in 2020.

 If the referendum is successful, Urban One and Peninsula Pacific Entertainment, the parent company of Colonial Downs, will move forward on the approximately $600 million project.

 Why Urban One got the nod